Prophecy – His Moonlit Return EP

 At that time I listened to a lot of metal, which I can still really appreciate but I don’t take it all too seriously.
 Maarten, the composer, was anything but a metal enthousiast but we could have a lot of fun with it since we both liked the tongue-in-cheek side of it.
 Maarten was into classical music which can go really well with metal, if done properly.
-Maarten is a very talented musician and he came up with all these melodies and structures which we crafted into songs.
+Maarten is a very talented musician and together we came up with all these ideas, melodies and structures which we crafted into songs.
 At a certain point we were “done”, or at least Maarten was done with it and I took over.
-But for now we only had crappy sounding Tracker songs with lots of potential and no vocals of lyrics whatsoever.
-At that time we just graduated High School and we went our separate ways.
-I always kept the songs close since I wanted to finish them when the time was right.
+But for now we only had crappy sounding Tracker songs with lots of potential and no vocals or lyrics whatsoever.
+At that time we just graduated high school and we went our separate ways.
+I always kept the songs safe since I wanted to finish them when the time was right.

 In 2017, almost 20 years later, I decided to finally finish the songs which meant that it had to be translated from that ancient “Mod” format to current day format.
 Fortunately there exists software that allows you to convert Impulse Tracker songs to midi.
+It took a lot of time sifting through everything to make sure it translated well.
 After that I had to search for the right sounding instruments and record some guitar parts.